Show options

 Position

 Adam Walton specialises in domestic and international construction, engineering, energy, and professional negligence disputes.
 He accepts instructions to advise, draft, and provide representation at all stages of litigation or other dispute resolution process.
-Unusually for his year of call, a significant majority of Adam’s work is as sole counsel and many of his instructions come to him either as a product of his reputation or on a repeat basis.
+Unusually for his year of call, the majority of Adam’s work is as sole counsel and a significant majority of his instructions come to him either as a product of his reputation or on a repeat basis.

 Notable experience as sole counsel includes:

-- Drafting the pleadings and acting for a multinational cladding manufacturer in ongoing High Court (TCC) proceedings, which relate to alleged defects on a high-profile infrastructure project in Dubai.
+• Defending a multinational cladding manufacturer in High Court (TCC) proceedings, which related to alleged defects on a high-profile infrastructure project in Dubai.

 Notable experience as junior counsel includes:

-- Acting as part of the counsel team led by Simon Hughes KC in a £400 million ICC Arbitration concerning a project in the Middle East.
+• Acting as part of the counsel team led by Simon Hughes KC on a £400 million ICC Arbitration concerning a project in the Middle East.

 Prior to joining Keating, Adam worked at the Law Commission of England and Wales as a Research Assistant and at the Court of Appeal as Lord Justice Coulson’s Judicial Assistant.
 Whilst working as a Judicial Assistant, Adam’s work was consistently lauded by members of the Court of Appeal for its quality and clarity; Lord Justice Coulson notably describing him as “incredibly clever” and “exceptionally good at identifying the issues at the heart of a case”.